Daniel J. Frey

 If there is a night, there will be a dawn.

-Those that were faithful to pursue justice for all carried the light of truth before us.
+Those who were faithful to pursue justice for all carried the light of truth before us.

 However, the arbiter of racism is justice equally applied to all.